DIPlib/diplib/changelogs/diplib_next.md

   modified when computing a histogram.
 It is set by `dip::Histogram::Configuration::Complete()`.
   This option is dangerous to use!

+- Added `dip::Image::ReinterpretCastBinToUint8()` and `dip::Image::ReinterpretCastUint8ToBin()` for the specific case
+  of casting bin to uint8 and back.
+They don't provide any functionality that `dip::Image::ReinterpretCast()` didn't already provide, but they are much safer to use.

 ### Changed functionality

 - `dip::AlignedAllocInterface` now aligns each of the scanlines (rows of the image), not just the first one.